eou-it/SSB9-plugins-banner_core/README.md

 #Security Features

-This plugin supports form-based authentication (i.e., a login form), CAS SSO, and SAML 2 based SSO.
+This plugin supports form-based authentication (i.e., a login form), CAS SSO, and External authentication based SSO where an SSO product protects the web applications URL name space and asserts an identity attribute as a configurable HTTP header.
+For both CAS assertions and External SSO product assertions, the value asserted is mapped in the Banner General GOBUMAP table where the identity assertion is stored in the column GOBUMAP\_UDC\_ID and the column GOBUMAP_PIDM references the Banner person record.
+For Banner Administrative users, the Oracle username is obtained by joining the GENERAL.GOBEACC table which is used to connect to the Banner database as the Admin username to support Banner MEP and FGAC.
 Spring Security is used as the basis for both authentication and authorization.
 In addition to Spring Security, the existing Banner Security (e.g., groups and roles) database configuration is used in order to reduce the client impact of adopting Banner XE solutions.

 ###High level Overview of Spring Security